 Is there anything we can do to help Lucy Letby in this phase ?
 Is it over now that the appeal is denied ?

 So many question !
-E.g. why were doctors who could possibly exonerate her not called, when was on trial, just now, for baby K ?
+E.g. why were doctors who could possibly exonerate her not called, during this trial about baby K ?

 A retired Irish MD explain, based on the clinical notes, that other factors could have caused the deaths of the babies.
 But he goes by a pen-name - Jamie Egan - and I have not seen the real him come forward to help.
 Why not ?